BlueGranite/TrainR/Labs/R-Server-Lab.md

 rxSummary( ~ fare_amount, nyc_xdf) # provide statistical summaries for fare amount
 ```

-Note that we could have done the same analysis with the original CSV file and skipped XDF coversion.
+Note that we could have done the same analysis with the original CSV file and skipped XDF conversion.
 To run `rxSummary` on the CSV file, we simply create a pointer to the CSV file using `RxTextData` (instead of `RxXdfData` as was the case above) and pass the column types directly to it.
 The rest is the same.
 Notice how running the summary on the CSV file takes considerably longer.

 ```{r}